-Big shifts in consumer focus create new opportunities for business, but they also create opportunities for people to manipulate the consumer with clever marketing and PR spin.
+Big shifts in customer focus create new opportunities for business, but they also create opportunities for businesses to manipulate people with clever marketing and PR spin.

 This is such a big problem with green claims made by companies that we have the term greenwashing, and we now have the Green Claims Code.

 But what is the Green Claims Code and what does it mean for your business?

 It’s a code developed by the Competition and Markets Authority (CMA) which sets out 6 key points that businesses can use to check that their environmental claims are genuinely green.

 It’s been found that 40% of green claims made online could be misleading.
 So, the code has been written to protect people from misinformation and ensure that the information they use to make a purchasing decision is genuine.

 It has also been written to support businesses, not crack down on them.
 It will ensure that businesses with genuine green claims aren’t outcompeted by disingenuous claims by unethical businesses and unfair competition.

 A green claim is anything your business uses to promote its green credentials.
 That can be anything written implicitly or explicitly in your copy, the images you use, your logo, icons, brand names, colours and artwork.

 The code applies to all types of business – whether you are B2B (business to business), B2C (business to consumer customer – we hate calling people consumers), whether you wholesale, retail or manufacturer, and whether you offer products or services.

 Check if your claims are compliant